TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 This is an environment variable that gives all containers in the ecosystem the same network address (the first two parts of the ip address), so that They can interact on a docker network. [unfortunatley it is not possible to dynamically insert an environment](https://stackoverflow.com/a/41620747/1020693) variable into a .yaml file - therefore the network address will have to be statically typed into the private_config.yaml file.

+`NAME_SUFFIX='_dev'`

+Optional environment variabel.
+Standard is empty string.
+Used when running multiple ecosystems in paralell.
+Suffix prevents naming conflicts for containers, networks and volumes.

 ### private_config.yaml
 Reason for having this important file outside of the private psysystemtrade repo is ease of ip address config for the containers.
 The file exists in; `./pysystemtrade>private_config.yaml` (When image is buildt, file is copied into /opt/projects/pysystemtrade/private in the pysystemtrade container.)